LISTEN: Soho Then

 Ebbonknee & Ruby Venezuela, La Vie En Rose, Great Windmill St, 1984, Photo courtesy Ebbonknee

-Tish Murtha, from the series London by Night, 1983 © Ella Murtha, All rights reserved, Courtesy Ella Murtha & The Photographers’ Gallery
+From the series London by Night, Tish Murtha, 1983, commissioned by The Photographers’ Gallery © Ella Murtha, All rights reserved Courtesy of Ella Murtha & The Photographers' Gallery (5)

 Our final Soho Then photo-based podcast will look at homes and homelessness with contributions from past and present residents, as well as hostel workers and those who experienced homelessness, sharing their memories of Soho from twenty or more years ago.